Tipping on Kilimanjaro

 Do you have to tip?

-No. Tips are always discretionary and if you are not happy with the service you have received during your journey then you would not be expected to pay any tips at all.
+The short answer is no. Tips are always discretionary and if you are not happy with the service you have received during your journey then you would not be expected to pay any tips at all.